 The plaintiff, Leanna Loud, received a mammogram in 2008, and at that time her condition was rated as benign and therefore no follow-up was made.
 In 2010, she was diagnosed with an invasive cancer that by 2013 had metastasized and become essentially incurable.
-Now 47, she’s been given only a few more years to live.
+At 47, she was given only a few more years to live.

 During the trial, Loud’s attorneys relied on expert testimony to argue that if the mammogram had been correctly interpreted in 2008, the extent and severity of her condition would very likely have been prevented.
 Experts stated that immediate treatment would have given Loud an 85–100% chance of being cured.

 The case was not simply about one mammogram being misread in isolation.
 Evidence was introduced to show that, when compared to an earlier mammogram taken in 2003, the 2008 screening showed new calcifications that should have been investigated further.
 Loud’s lawyers argued that the 2008 abnormality was suspicious for cancer, and medical professionals testifying in the case agreed that additional testing should have been conducted before making a diagnosis.

 Loud, who is a nurse at Medical University Hospital in Charleston, had been diligent about her health.
 She had her first mammogram when she was 35, earlier than the recommendation of most public health organizations.
 The American Cancer Society (ACS), for instance, used to urge mammograms beginning at age 40.
 They’ve recently changed that to age 45, with another every one to two years thereafter.